 Goal: MWCT aspires to develop a community membership roster that can be used as the basis for a shareholder dividend arrangement as revenues increase, ensuring true widespread, traceable benefit throughout the community.
 UNDP and UNEP have both identified ‘certified community benefit sharing’ as a critical criteria in its funding priorities.

 The incredible generosity of our supporters, both grassroots and foundations, allowed MWCT to acquire critically needed equipment and make substantial infrastructure investments in the past year.
-From an additional new Land Rover, to new staff accommodations at CCRC, to anti-fire equipment, tents and radios and GPS units for community rangers, computers and key software, vehicle maintenance and repair equipment, water storage… MWCT is better equipped to support our work in a rugged and remote landscape than ever before.
+From additional new Land Rovers, including a medical vehicle, to new staff accommodations at CCRC, to anti-fire equipment, tents and radios and GPS units for community rangers, computers and key software, vehicle maintenance and repair equipment, water storage… MWCT is better equipped to support our work in a rugged and remote landscape than ever before.

-Goal: raise funds for a dedicated medical program vehicle, more equipment for our growing force of community rangers, weapons for the soon-to-be KWS-trained rangers to be strategically armed against poachers, expanded accommodations for visiting collaborators and researchers at CCRC, computers and other office equipment, website design and engineering….
+Goal: raise funds for more vehicles, a light aircraft to enable air patrols, more equipment for our growing force of community rangers, weapons for the KWS-trained rangers to be strategically armed against poachers, expanded accommodations for visiting collaborators and researchers at CCRC, computers and other office equipment, website design and engineering….

 A full comprehensive list has recently been created with input from the Exec Director, President, and all Program Managers with ongoing operating costs for all items calculated and projected.